info-telecom-strasbourg/strategy-RTS/README.md

 ### Opponent control

 Concerning opponent, you can control it with your mouse.
 You can choose wich click control the robot (2 robots, 2 clicks).
+The destination should appear with a number when you create it.
 You can also deleting a point by pressing the key <span style="color:green">'d'</span>.

 ### Tasks